extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-locales/README.md

 The Locales plugin scans your extension project for `_locales` folders and emits their `messages.json` files into the final bundle.
 This ensures Chrome/Firefox localization files are correctly included and watched during development.
 This module is part of the Extension.js project.

+### Early‑fail validation (break before the browser)

+To prevent browser crashes or confusing runtime alerts, this plugin validates locale wiring at compile time and fails fast with clear messages:

+- `default_locale` set in `manifest.json` requires `_locales/<default>/messages.json` to exist and contain valid JSON.
+- If `_locales/` exists but `default_locale` is missing in `manifest.json`, the build errors (browsers will reject the extension otherwise).
+- All discovered `_locales/**/messages.json` are checked for valid JSON.

+When any of the above is misconfigured, the build emits a compilation error so you can fix it before launching the browser.

 ## What it does

 - Scans `_<locales>/<locale>/*` under the directory of your `manifest.json`.